 The oldest member of the crew was Robert George Macdonald (Sergeant/ Navigator) Serial Number 1380294, who was aged 33, and went by the name of George.
 George was a volunteer and a member of the Royal Air Force Voluntary Reserve.
 He married Kathleen Dovey in 1935.
 They had a son who was aged about three and a daughter aged six when their father was killed.

-Robert George Macdonald was buried in St Oswald’s churchyard in Filey.
+Robert George Macdonald (shown on the right in this photograph) was buried in St Oswald’s churchyard in Filey.
 He is also commemorated on Claines Village War Memorial, in Worcestershire , the World War 2 Roll of Honour in St John the Baptist Church, Claines and on our war memorial in Pittentrail.

 So, why is Robert commemorated on Rogart war memorial?